SEN Information and Disability Report

 15. How will a child with SEND be supported with remote learning?

-Please read the remote learning attachment below, which summarises how as a school will support remote learning.
+Please read the remote learning attachment, which summarises how as a school will support remote learning.
 We will review each child individually to ensure where possible, learning needs are being supported.

 16.What do I do if I am not happy or if I want to complain?